MarikaWalzPinion/LEDModule/README.md

   ******************************************************************************

 ## General Information
-- the default configuration for this module expects Timer17 and GPDMA1_Channel10 for a NUCLEO-U575ZI-Q MCU
+- the configuration for this module requires a Timer and a DMA Channel
-- the LED_SetColor function asks for red, blue, green and brightness (0-255 range)
+- the LightUpLED function asks for red, blue, green and brightness (0-255 range)
 - the standalone files for the Module can be found here: https://github.com/MarikaWalzPinion/LEDModule

 ## MCU & CubeMX setup
-- this Module requires one cable-connection from the WS2812 LED to the TIM17 Pinout on the MCU (Pin: PA_7 on NUCLEO-U575ZI-Q)<br/>
+- this Module requires one cable-connection from the WS2812 LED to the Timer Pin on the MCU<br/>
-- this Module reads the HCLK Clock Frequency and adapts the Timer17 Counter Period accordingly<br/>
+- this Module reads the HCLK Clock Frequency and adapts the Timer Counter Period accordingly<br/>
   Warning: the HCLK Frequency should be between 48MHz - 148MHz<br/>
-  (outside of that range the Timings get imprecise, which leads to visible malfunctions of the LED)<br/>
+  (outside of that range the Timings get imprecise, which leads to visible malfunctions of the LED)<br/><br/>
-- Timer: activate TIM17 (PWM Generation CH1):<br/>
+- Timer: activate a Timer and set a Channel to PWM Generation (tested for 'TIM17' with 'PWM Generation CH1')<br/>
-- DMA:&ensp;go to GPDMA1<br/>
+- DMA: activate a '2 Words Internal FIFO' Channel in 'Standard Request Mode'<br/>
-&emsp;&emsp;&emsp;Mode: 'Channel 10': 'Standard Request Mode'<br/>
+  &emsp;configure the Channel like this:<br/>
-&emsp;&emsp;&emsp;CH10: 'Request': 'TIM17_CH1'<br/>
+&emsp;&emsp;&emsp;'Request': --select your Timer PWM Channel--<br/>
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;'Direction': 'Memory to Peripheral'<br/>
+&emsp;&emsp;&emsp;'Direction': 'Memory to Peripheral'<br/>
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;'Source Data Setting': Enabled + Half Word <br/>
+&emsp;&emsp;&emsp;'Source Data Setting': Enabled + Half Word <br/>
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;'Destination Data Setting': Disabled + Half Word
+&emsp;&emsp;&emsp;'Destination Data Setting': Disabled + Half Word

 ## HAL usage & setup